oneminch/Nuxt-Basis/README.md

 # @minch/nuxt-base

-A Base Layer for Nuxt Projects.
+A Base Layer for Nuxt Projects (Nuxt 4, Tailwind CSS 4, & Additional Modules).

 ## Working on the layer